Daisy Bell logoDaisy Bell logo in script with a white daisy on blue background

 I worked my way down the seam opening each stitch, until I had a hole that the rattle piece could fit through.

-4 ~ Gently Reach in and Grab the Noise Piece
+Step 4 — Reach In and Locate the Noise Piece

 Moving the polyfill gently to the side, I dug around, grabbed the rattle piece, and maneuvered it over to the open seam.